 “For good cause shown, the court on motion may quash or modify any subpoena.”
 735 ILCS 5/2-1101

-Just as a subpoena can be issued for virtually anything, any party or subpoena recipient can file a motion to quash for virtually any good reason.
+Just as a subpoena can be issued for virtually anything, any party or subpoena recipient can file a motion to quash for any good reason.

 There are various objections that the Illinois Supreme Court Rules specifically outline in regards to subpoenas.